-We have calculated moisture transports from regions of tropical downdraft (DESC) into regions of tropical updraft (ASC) in four different experiments, all based on the high space and time resolution reanalyses data of ERA-interim.
-As conducted in several other studies ASC and DESC are estimated from vertical winds based on temporal average values over a month.
+[48] We have calculated moisture transports from tropical regions of descending air motion (DESC) into regions of tropical updraft (ASC) in four different experiments, all on the basis of the high space and time resolution reanalyses data of ERA-Interim.
+As conducted in several other studies, ASC and DESC are estimated from vertical winds on the basis of temporal average values over a month.
 We think that this averaged view is insufficient for a detailed picture of moisture transports in the tropics.
-We additionally defined ASC based on instantaneous vertical

-XMA27HIAS ZAHN AND RICHARD P. ALLAN: CHANGING MOISTURE TRANSPORTS IN THE TROPIC wind, which at the high resolution of ERA interim allows for a much better representation of the very irregular pattern of numerous individual convective cells and regions over the tropics, rather than a 'single' zone extending all along the equator, the more conventional depiction of the Hadley Cell.
+We additionally defined ASC on the basis of instantaneous vertical wind, which at the high resolution of ERA-Interim allows for a much better representation of the very irregular pattern of numerous individual convective cells and regions over the tropics rather than a "single" zone extending all along the equator, the more conventional depiction of the Hadley Cell.

-For both ASC masks, we calculated the moisture transports across the boundary dividing ASC and DESC.
+[49] For both ASC masks, we calculated the moisture transports across the boundary dividing ASC and DESC.
 Again we use monthly averaged variables and instantaneous ones.

-Our results do not contradict, but modify knowledge gained from previous average value based studies:
+[50] Our results do not contradict but rather modify knowledge gained from previous average value-based studies:

-- 1. The increase in the moisture budget suggested by studies solely applying mean values seems to be too high, as the mid level outflows are underestimated.
-If instantaneous values are applied the moisture budget's increase is lower. - 2.
-We found an under-representation of the mid level outflow when using mean values.
-We suggest that this under-representation is the reason for the higher increase in the mean value based moisture budget.
-Using instantaneous values lower level inflow and mid level outflow neutralize each other to a greater extent. - 3.
-If the changes of the lower level inflow and the mid level outflow are looked at individually, a strong significant increase is found in both, suggesting a strengthening of tropical circulation over the past 20 years.
-A slightly higher increase of the net inward transport results in wetening of ASC according to the literature (e.g. Wentz et al. [2007]; John et al. [2009]).
+[51] 1.
+The increase in the moisture budget suggested by studies solely applying mean values seems to be too high, as the midlevel outflows are underestimated.
+If instantaneous values are applied, the moisture budget's increase is lower.

+[52] 2.
+We found an underrepresentation of the midlevel outflow when using mean values.
+We suggest that this underrepresentation is the reason for the higher increase in the mean value-based moisture budget.
+Using instantaneous values, lower-level inflow and midlevel outflow neutralize each other to a greater extent.

+[53] 3.
+If the changes in the lower-level inflow and the midlevel outflow are looked at individually, a strong significant increase is found in both, suggesting a strengthening of tropical circulation over the past 20 years.
+A slightly higher increase in the net inward transport results in weakening of ASC according to the literature (e.g., Wentz et al. [2007] and John et al. [2009]).